+Annual budgets to be submitted to the Board.
 167 The annual budget of every District Council and every variation of budget shall be communicated to the Local Government Board, and every District Council shall furnish to the Board all such reports, particulars, or explanations with regard to any such budget as the Board may require.

-168 Where in the opinion of the Local Government Board the financial position of any District Council is such as to make the control of the Board over its budget desirable, the Board may (with the approval of the Governor in Executive Council) by order direct that the annual budget and any variation thereof of such Council shall be subject to the sanction of the Board; and in any such case it shall be the duty of the District Council to conform to any directions of the Board with respect to such budget or variation thereof.
+Power of Board to exercise control over budget of District Council. the financial position of any District Council is such as to make the control of the Board over its budget desirable, the Board may (with the approval of the Governor in Executive Council) by order direct that the annual budget and any variation thereof of such Council'shall be subject to the sanction of the Board; and in any such case it shall be the duty of the District Council to conform to any directions of the Board with respect to such budget or variation thereof.